No booking fees on the app

 Bristol Temple Meads to Plymouth train timetable

-From Bristol Temple Meads to Plymouth, take the fastest train in 1h 58m, typically 2h 3m.
-Daily, 24 trains depart from Bristol Temple Meads, with the first at 05:22 and the last at 23:48.
-Check real-time updates for train times, delays, and cancellations.
-TrainPal saves you time, effort, and money.
+The journey from Bristol Temple Meads to Plymouth on the fastest train in 1h 58m, usually 2h 3m.
+Each day, 24 trains leave from Bristol Temple Meads, starting at 05:22 and ending at 23:50.
+Get real-time updates on train schedules, delays, and cancellations.
+Save time, effort, and money with TrainPal.

 DepartsArrivesOperator